 By the numbers – Google Grant’s key numbers for Rally Whangarei

-THE RACE TO THE GOLD STAR – A THEN THERE WERE TWO – ALMOST – AS OTHERS COULD STILL INFLUENCE THE FINAL OUTCOME: – UPDATED:
+THE RACE TO THE GOLD STAR – AND THEN THERE WERE TWO – ALMOST – AS OTHERS COULD STILL INFLUENCE THE FINAL OUTCOME: – UPDATED:

 Another Hayden Paddon master class at Rally BOP has edged him just that little bit closer to championship leader Ben Hunt, who fought back from a puncture and, despite a couple of cancelled stages, still managed to climb back up to third and thereby concede only two more points than he would have expected/hoped going into the rally.